 Basically, the sportsbook needs to be able to verify your age and identity before you can legally place a bet.
 This means you may also need to send some additional documentation if the sportsbook can’t verify everything, like a copy of your passport or driver’s license.

 Every sportsbook also comes with a welcome bonus for new members.
 You may need to type in a special promo code during the registration process to claim this, or you may be able to do so after you’ve signed up.

-These bonuses are normally either free bets or risk-free bets (which are eligible for you to use on the NHL), or a deposit matching bonus.
+These bonuses are normally either bonus bets (which are eligible for you to use on the NHL), or a deposit matching bonus.

 Placing NHL bets online is simple and intuitive.
 Sportsbooks typically display the most popular hockey bets first, so at a glance, you’ll probably see the moneyline, puck line and total bets for the upcoming round of games.
 If you click on a game, you’ll see even more options, including a full menu of props for every game in the NHL.
 We’re going to cover all these types of bets in detail in the next section.

 Making a bet is as simple as clicking on the bet to add it to your slip, typing in how much you want to wager, and clicking confirm.